rafaelmourao/ag-competition/README.md

 # agSimulations: replication code for "Perfect Competition in Markets with Adverse Selection" by Eduardo Azevedo and Daniel Gottlieb.

-Replication code for "Perfect Competition in Markets with Adverse Selection" by Eduardo Azevedo and Daniel Gottlieb.
-Developed by Rafael Mourao and Eduardo Azevedo.
-The most important methods are implemented as general MATLAB classes and can be used to calculate equilibrium and optimal allocations for different models.
+This code replicates all the figures and tables in the paper.
+The most important methods are implemented as general MATLAB classes.
+These can be adapted to other models of firm competition with adverse selection.
+Developed by Eduardo Azevedo and Rafael Mourao.

 The scripts are divided in five folders: